Includes easy to follow step by step instructions for making gravy. Start with pan drippings from any meat and make deliciously simple homemade gravy.

 The foundation of gravy: pan drippings

 You could also make your gravy from a beef roast that has been cooked on the stovetop (pot roast) or in a roasting pan in the oven.
-Baked or fried chicken leaves behind the flavorful beginnings of gravy too.
+Baked or fried chicken leaves behind the flavorful beginnings of homemade gravy too, as does a roasted turkey.

 Maybe it’s not the most beautiful sight to you, but we see lots of flavor in this brown “mess”.